On graphs with modularity zero or near-zero: Introduction

 As discussed above the following graphs are known to have zero modularity: complete graphs~\cite{nphard} and complete multipartite graphs~\cite{majstorovic2014note, bolla2015spectral}.
-There are some general lower bounds which can show strictly positive modularity : if we let $\bar{d}$ denote the average degree of a graph, then connected graphs with maximum degree $o(n)$ have modularity at least $2/\bar{d}-o(1)$~\cite{pralat}, and both preferential attachment graphs~\cite{pralat} and deterministic graphs with mild assumptions on the degree sequence~\cite{mod2023universal} have modularity $\Omega(\bar{d}^{-1/2})$.
+There are some general lower bounds which can show strictly positive modularity : if we let $\bar{d}$ denote the average degree of a graph, then connected graphs with maximum degree $o(n)$ have modularity at least $2/\bar{d}-o(1)$~\cite{prokhorenkova2017modularity}, and both preferential attachment graphs~\cite{mod2023universal,prokhorenkova2017modularity} and deterministic graphs with mild assumptions on the degree sequence~\cite{mod2023universal} have modularity $\Omega(\bar{d}^{-1/2})$.

 At the other extreme, which graphs have modularity near 1?
-De Montgolfier, Soto and Viennot~\cite{modgraphclasses} define a sequence of graphs to be maximally modular if their modularity values tend to 1 as their number $m$ of edges tends to infinity.
-The following are known to be maximally modular: trees with maximum degree $o(m)$, graphs of bounded genus with maximum degree $o(m)$~\cite{lasonsulkowska2023modularity}, graphs where treewidth times maximum degree is $o(m)$~\cite{treelike}, lattices~\cite{modgraphclasses,thesis}, whp random graphs $G_{n,p}$ and $G_{n,m}$ with average degree at most $1+o(1)$ \cite{ERmod}, whp random hyperbolic graphs~\cite{chellig2022modularity} and whp spatial preferential attachment graphs~\cite{pralat}.
+De Montgolfier, Soto and Viennot~\cite{modgraphclasses} define a sequence of graphs to be \emph{maximally modular} if their modularity values tend to 1 as their number $m$ of edges tends to infinity.
+The following are known to be maximally modular: trees with maximum degree $o(m)$, graphs of bounded genus with maximum degree $o(m)$~\cite{lasonsulkowska2023modularity}, graphs where treewidth times maximum degree is $o(m)$~\cite{treelike}, lattices~\cite{modgraphclasses,thesis}, whp random graphs $G_{n,p}$ and~$G_{n,m}$ with average degree at most $1+o(1)$~\cite{ERmod}, whp random hyperbolic graphs~\cite{chellig2022modularity}, and whp spatial preferential attachment graphs~\cite{prokhorenkova2017modularity}.
+There is also work on when modularity is able to pick up planted structure in random graphs; the stochastic block model (SBM) is considered in~\cite{bhamidi2026stochastic,bickel2009nonparametric}, the degree corrected SBM in~\cite{bickel2015correction,zhao2012consistency} and a related ABCD model in~\cite{kaminski2022modularity}.

+We consider alternative definitions for the degree tax in the modularity score in Section~\ref{sec.mod_var} of this paper.
+We note that several definitions for the modularity score exist for hypergraphs~\cite{kaminski2024modularity,poda2024comparison} -- see~\cite{poda2024comparison} for a comparison of the different definitions.

+For a summary of known modularity values, see the table in~\cite{chapter}.
+Notable recent results include improved bounds for random regular graphs, which were obtained in~\cite{lichev2022modularity} -- in particular the modularity of random cubic graphs was shown to lie in the interval $[0.667, 0.79]$ whp.
+Additionally, for the preferential attachment model $G_n^h$ (where $h\geq 2$ edges are added with each new vertex), the modularity satisfies $\: \Omega(1/\sqrt{h})=\q(G_n^h)=O(\sqrt{\log h}/\sqrt{h})$ whp.
+Here the lower bound is known to hold for generalised preferential attachment models~\cite{prokhorenkova2017modularity,mod2023universal}, and the upper bound follows from results showing the expansion of a set of vertices is linked to the `ages' of those vertices -- see~\cite{rybarczyksulkowska2025PA}.